camille-004/data-science-boilerplate/README.md

 ## To-Do
 - [ ] Add `config` folder under `src` to keep all the YAML files which can then be used for data validation and settings management via Pydantic.
+- [ ] Update `docs`.
-- [ ] Under `src`, the models folder will only contain the DL model building code or ML model code, nothing more.
+- [X] Under `src`, the models folder will only contain the DL model building code or ML model code, nothing more.
-- [ ] Under `src`, a separate directory for training under which all the training code will reside.
+- [X] Under `src`, a separate directory for training under which all the training code will reside.
-- [ ] Same for `inference`; a separate directory for inference and other supporting code which is always required in CV or NLP tasks.
+- [X] Same for `inference`; a separate directory for inference and other supporting code which is always required in CV or NLP tasks.
-- [ ] Under `src`, create a directory with the name `base` to store all the base classes.
+- [X] Under `src`, create a directory with the name `base` to store all the base classes.
-- [ ] Under `src`, create a directory with the name `logger` to set up:
+- [X] Under `src`, create a directory with the name `logger` to set up:
     1. Logging module to log code
     2. Model logging using Tensorboard, MLflow, or any other model logger.
-- [ ] Move the visualization directory  outside of `src` and store all the model logger visualizations and other charts in that folder that way it would be easy to track using DVC.
+- [X] Move the visualization directory  outside of `src` and store all the model logger visualizations and other charts in that folder that way it would be easy to track using DVC.
-- [ ] Rename the `data` folder to `data_blobs`, that way it is clear it is only used for data storage.
+- [X] Rename the `data` folder to `data_blobs`, that way it is clear it is only used for data storage.
-- [ ] Rename the `model` folder to `model_weights`.
+- [X] Rename the `model` folder to `model_weights`.
-- [ ] Add `docs` folder.
+- [X] Add `docs` folder.